 - Be self supported throughout the ride – no private resupply, caches or use of motorised transport

-- Contact us once you’ve complete the route through the contact page with a gpx to join the Dorset330 Hall of Fame.
+- Contact us once you’ve complete the route through the contact page and let us know how you got on.

 - Keep the nitty gritty bits of the route quiet, by all means tell people about your ride but we want this to be an adventure for everyone.
 There are some tough bits where hike-a-bike may be needed, and we want everyone to discover these as opposed to exactly where they are.